 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than traditional asphalt shingles.
-For these projects, we route a 30-yard low-wall bin featuring reinforced sides and a heavier floor plate: we cap the fill volume below the visual rim to maintain a legal axle weight.
-Our lowboy transport ensures stability on the road.
-We also offer a general construction debris service for your mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
+For these jobs, we route a reinforced 30-yard bin featuring thicker ribbed sides and a heavier floor plate; we also use a Lowboy to ensure legal axle weight.
+We cap the fill volume well below the visual rim to maintain safety.
+We also provide a general construction debris service for your lighter mixed loads.

 Same-day Pickup for Fast Roof Project Turnover